-Australia may have one of the highest life expectancies globally, but a recent study by The Lancet reveals that almost half of the population has non-communicable diseases such as cardiovascular disease and diabetes.
+Australia may have one of the highest life expectancies globally, but a recent study reveals that almost half of the population has non-communicable diseases such as cardiovascular disease and diabetes.
 A major risk factor for non-communicable diseases and early mortality is a diet low in whole grains.

 Despite the Australian Dietary Guidelines recommending the inclusion of four to six serves of grain foods daily, mainly from whole grains, most Australians don’t eat the recommended amount.
 The research shows 50 per cent of Australians are unsure of what whole grains are, with many lacking knowledge about how to prepare and consume them.
 There’s also an abundance of conflicting information on grains, so let’s cut through the confusion.